psmsmets/thesis_template/README.md

 For MacTex users, don't install the full package but download the smaller [BasicTeX]: https://tug.org/mactex/morepackages.html

-Once TexLive is installed you can add all missing packages using the TexLive Manager `tlmg`.
+Once TexLive is installed you can add all missing packages using the TexLive Manager `tlmgr`.

 ### Install LaTeX packages using tlmgr